zannads/BevarMejo/docs/building.md

 #### Custom Installation Flags

-You can customize the build process with these CMake flags:
+You can customise the build process with these CMake flags:

 - **Custom JSON library path**: If you installed JSON via CMake instead of Vcpkg or used a different name: